 With all of that in mind, today we look at the Wise Men- men who were willing to follow a star…a STAR…to find the King Who had been foretold, to find a better way to live.
 Imagine these exotic strangers showing up, speaking a foreign language, bringing extravagant gifts- all for this …peasant child.
 The only thing that could happen today that would approximate the degree of wonder Mary and Joseph must have experienced would be…aliens in a spaceship.

 History tells us that 3 Wise Men came to the stable to worship the baby Jesus.
 But the Bible makes absolutely no mention of how many Wise Men there were.
 The number 3 was chosen simply because that’s how many gifts were brought: 3- gold, frankincense and myrrh.
 And why THOSE 3 gifts?
 Gold was a gift reserved for royalty.
 Frankincense was reserved for the worship of God.
 And myrrh was usually reserved for use in…burials.
 The 3 gifts seem incredibly…appropriate, don’t they?

 The Wise Men are an interesting lot.
 As I said, historically there are 3 of them.
 But did you know that, according to legend, we know their names?
 Melchior, Caspar and Balthasar.
 Legendary explorer Marco Polo, in his book “The Travels”, claims to have seen their perfectly preserved bodies on display in their tombs in the 13th Century.

-Our Christmas season sermon series has been Silent Night, Holy Night.
-Tonight marks the 200th anniversary of the beloved hymn that has become a bedrock of the Christmas season.
+Our Christmas season sermon series is Silent Night, Holy Night.
+Tomorrow marks the 200th anniversary of the beloved hymn that has become a bedrock of the Christmas season.
 We have spent the weeks leading up to Christmas looking at this hymn and how its words impact our holiday season.